Egodx/iris/README.md

 # IRIS - Image Reader Server
 IRIS utilizes one specific ability of multimodal large language models - image description.
 How to use it?
 You decide.
 My intention is to make IRIS a controllable gateway for selected LLMs that is easy to deploy and customize.
 Currently only Google Gemini is supported.
-IRIS can be used with the [Iriso app](https://github.com/Egodx/iriso) or standalone.
+IRIS can be used with [Iriso app](https://github.com/Egodx/iriso) or standalone.

 ## Why not use Gemini or GPT4V API directly?
 - You do not share your API keys
 - One interface for multiple LLMs
-- Currently Gemini and GPT4V are regionally locked, IRIS can help to avoid this lock
+- Currently Gemini and GPT4V are regionally locked, IRIS helps to avoid this
 - Request rate limiting is under your full control
 - You have control over the prompt to describe images, which makes abuse or jailbreak almost impossible
 - Simple access contol that can be extended to anything you need

 ## How to set up
-IRIS is an extendable base for your needs and a backend for the [Iriso app](https://github.com/Egodx/iriso).
+IRIS is an extendable base for your needs and a backend for [Iriso app](https://github.com/Egodx/iriso).
 Therefore, many things have been intentionally simplified to make it easy to deploy even for inexperienced developers.
 Here are the steps to run on GCP:
 1. Get yourself a Google account
 2. Activate [VertexAI console](https://cloud.google.com/vertex-ai)
 3. Create a new project
 4. Activate Google Cloud Run, Secret Manager, Artifact Registry (optional)
 5. Set up [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) for Google Cloud.
-As a result you'll receive `application_default_credentials.json`
+As a result you'll get `application_default_credentials.json`
-6. Create a secret in Google Secret Manager - Simple json array with access tokens for all IRIS users you need (GUIDs is a good option)
+6. Create a secret in Google Secret Manager - simple json array with access tokens for all IRIS users you need (use GUIDs or random alphanumeric strings)
     ```
     [
       "TOKEN-ONE-LONG-ENOUGH-AND-HARD-TO-GUESS",